Quickly create your New Hampshire Health Care Directive and Living Will

 A last will and testament (a “will”) is the primary estate planning document.
 You can use a will to provide for the distribution of your assets after your death.
 Your assets include your real estate as well as your personal possessions.
 You can choose who will receive them after your passing through your will.
 If you have minor children, you can use your will to name guardians for them.
 You cannot use a living will to describe your medical care wishes.

-With a living will, you can make your own choices on whether you would refuse life-sustaining treatment in the event that you were incapacitated with a terminal condition.
-Your living will is no longer effective after your death, and you cannot use it to distribute your assets.
+With a living will, also known as a health care directive, you can make your own choices on whether you would refuse life-sustaining treatment in the event that you were incapacitated with a terminal condition.
+Your health care directive is no longer effective after your death, and you cannot use it to distribute your assets.

-There are two types of advance directives in New Hampshire: a health care directive and living will, and a durable power of attorney for health care (sometimes called a “medical power of attorney”).
+There are two types of advance directives in New Hampshire: a health care directive, and a durable power of attorney for health care (sometimes called a “medical power of attorney”).

-A health care directive and living will is a legal document you use to make decisions about end-of-life medical treatment in the event that you are ever diagnosed with a terminal condition and are unable to make your own medical decisions.
-You can use your living will to instruct health care professionals whether you would refuse life-sustaining treatment that would only prolong the natural dying process.
+A health care directive is a legal document you use to make decisions about end-of-life medical treatment in the event that you are ever diagnosed with a terminal condition and are unable to make your own medical decisions.
+You can use your health care directive to instruct health care professionals whether you would refuse life-sustaining treatment that would only prolong the natural dying process.

 A durable power of attorney for health care is another type of advance directive.
 You can use this document to name a health care agent to make medical decisions for you if you become unable to make them for yourself.

 You can have both types of advance directives as part of your estate plan.
-That way, you have expressed your end-of-life care wishes through a health care directive and living will, and you have chosen someone to make treatment choices for you if your condition could improve.
+That way, you have expressed your end-of-life care wishes through a health care directive, and you have chosen someone to make treatment choices for you if your condition could improve.

 Yes, out-of-state advance directives are valid under New Hampshire Public Health statutes if they comply with the laws of the state where they were executed.

-Although your out-of-state health care directive and living will is valid in New Hampshire, it may be a good idea to update your estate plan after completing an interstate move.
+Although your out-of-state health care directive is valid in New Hampshire, it may be a good idea to update your estate plan after completing an interstate move.
 This will help to ensure that your advance directives continue to reflect your preferences.

-A divorce does not revoke the medical procedure choices in your health care directive and living will.
+A divorce does not revoke the medical procedure choices in your health care directive.
 However, if you named your former spouse as your health care agent, a divorce, separation, or annulment will revoke this selection under New Hampshire law.
 The exception to this would be if you make it clear in your POA that you want the designation to survive a divorce.

-If you change your mind, you have the right to change or revoke your health care directive and living will at any time you choose.
-Under New Hampshire law, you can revoke your health care directive and living will through any of the following methods:
+If you change your mind, you have the right to change or revoke your health care directive at any time you choose.
+Under New Hampshire law, you can revoke your health care directive through any of the following methods:

 - Through a written revocation.
 You would need to sign and date this document and deliver it to either your health care agent, a health care provider, or a residential care provider.

-- By burning, tearing up, obliterating, or otherwise physically destroying your living will or directing someone to do so in your presence.
+- By burning, tearing up, obliterating, or otherwise physically destroying your health care directive or directing someone to do so in your presence.

-- By creating a new living will.
-A new living will revokes a prior one under New Hampshire law.
+- By creating a new health care directive.
+A new health care directive revokes a prior one under New Hampshire law.

 Already Have an Account?